School Library Media Certificate

 The School Library Media certificate program is designed for educators who wish to implement the five roles of the Library Media Specialist at the school, district or state level.
-Therefore, teachers of all subject areas will be the students / constituencies to be served by this Post-Baccalaureate certificate (PBC) program.
-Upon completion of the PBC program, candidates will received Maryland State Department of Education "Library Media Specialist" certification.
+Therefore, current teachers of all subject areas will be the students / constituencies to be served by this Post-Baccalaureate certificate (PBC) program.
+Upon completion of the PBC program, candidates will be eligible to apply to the Maryland State Department of Education "Library Media Specialist" certification.

 Candidates for the PBC program in School Library Media must possess current Maryland State Department of Education teacher certification.
 This PBC program in School Library Media will consist of the following eight existing courses (24 units total):